Tracing Affordance and Item Adoption on Music Streaming Platforms: Methodology

 \subsection{Item Adoption}

-In this work we focus exclusively on item adoptions which are imposed directly by the user themselves and thus, we only characterise the tendency for users to adopt $A$ or $E$ songs into their $O$ catalog.
-To capture this behaviour, we introduce the novel measure of \textit{adoption} {$\alpha$}.
+To measure the tendency for users to adopt algorithmic or editorial songs into their organic catalogue we define the novel measure of \textit{adoption} {$\alpha$}.
 At a high level, an item can be said to be adopted the first time it has been played organically by a user given that the song was first recommended {through some affordance $F$} and not played organically as a prior. {Since we are interested in item adoption and thus unique songs, we now focus on song sets rather than lists of plays \hbox{i.e.,} $S$ .
-We} outline two possible mutually exclusive song sets, denoted $\phi$ and $\rho$, to differentiate songs which could have been adopted yet were not, from those which were actually adopted:
+We} outline two possible mutually exclusive song sets, denoted $\phi$ and $\rho$, to differentiate songs which could have been adopted yet were not, from the ones which were actually adopted:

-\textbf{-- Adoption feasible, {$\phi$}}, denoting the set of songs which were played through {$F$} but not via $O$ and thus, had the potential to be adopted yet were not: { } {\bf-- Adoption {realised, $\rho$}}, denoting the set of songs which were played via {$F$} as a prior and were consumed through $O$ at least once subsequently: { }

-Furthermore, if a user is exposed to more recommendations before ultimately making the decision to adopt, this may indicate a weaker influence of the platform's affordance or that the act of adoption is less likely to be a direct product of it (for instance the user might have heard the song from an external source such as the radio).
+\textbf{-- Adoption feasible, {$\phi$}}, denoting the set of songs which were played through {$F$} but not via $O$ and thus, had the potential to be adopted yet were not: { } {\bf-- Adoption {realised, $\rho$}}, denoting the set of songs which were played via {$F$} as a prior and were consumed through $O$ at least once subsequently: { } Furthermore, if a user is exposed to more recommendations before ultimately making the decision to adopt, this may indicate a weaker influence of the platform's affordance or that adoption is less likely to be a direct product of it (for instance the user might be more likely to have heard the song from an external source such as the radio).
 To capture this intuition, we introduce $r_F(s)$, the number of recommendations of song $s$ which appeared through $F$ before organic adoption:

 to which we apply a polynomial scaling function which decays to give more weight to lower numbers of recommendations - a similar practice to how listening counts are often scaled logarithmically in mRS literature \cite{Dean_2020, Jawaheer}.